JonathanKelsi/KNN-Classifier/README.md

 using different metrics to classify types of Irises, based on given data.

 ## Description
-The classifier receives paths to files *Classified.csv*, *Unclassified.csv* and the path to the output directory.
+The classifier receives an integer *k* as an argument, and assumes the existence of files *Classified.csv*, *Unclassified.csv* where:

-* *Classified.csv* stores the dataset of three different kind of Irises (Setosa, Virginia, Versicolor).
+* *Classified.csv* - stores the dataset of three different
+kind of Irises (Setosa, Virginia, Versicolor).
-* *Unclassified.csv* stores the dataset of unidentified Irises.
+* *Unclassified.csv* - stores the dataset of unidentified Irises.

 each Iris in the datasets has four properties: width and length of it's sepals, and width and length of it's petals.
 </br>

-Using the KNN algorithm, the classifier determines the type of the unclassified Irises, and returns it in three different files:
+Using the KNN algorithm (with the given *k*), the classifier determines the type of the unclassified Irises, and returns it in three different files:

 * *euclidean_output.csv*
 * *chebyshev_output.csv*